Alberto Botía: Olympiacos

 On 1 August 2014, Botía joined Greek club Olympiacos on a four-year contract, for €2 million.
 He contributed 26 appearances in all competitions in his debut season, helping them to win the double.

 Botía was also regularly played in 2015–16, under new manager Marco Silva.
 On 25 October 2015, he scored both of his team's goals in a 2–1 away victory over Atromitos, becoming the club's first defender to achieve this since Avraam Papadopoulos two years earlier.

 On 6 November 2016, Botía netted the opening goal of a 3–0 home defeat of Panathinaikos in the derby of the eternal enemies.
 His contract was terminated by mutual consent on 4 May 2018.

 Saudi Arabia

 Botía became new manager Jorge Jesus' first signing for Al Hilal on 26 June 2018, when the 29-year-old agreed to a two-year deal with the option for a further season.
 On his debut on 18 August, the club won the Saudi Super Cup with a 2–1 win over Al Ittihad at Loftus Road, London.

 After the Riyadh-based side finished runners-up to Al Nassr, Botía left for Al Wehda also of the Saudi Pro League.
-He scored the equaliser on his debut, a 2–1 home loss to Abha Club on 30 August.
+He scored the equaliser on his debut, a 2–1 home loss to Abha on 30 August.

 Return to Greece

 In July 2023, aged 34, Botía returned to the Greek top division with A.E.
 Kifisia.
+He retired at the end of the 2025–26 campaign, being immediately appointed their director of football.